goromlagche/goromlagche.github.io/_posts/2021-10-16-download-artifacts-from-circle-ci.md

 1. Run entire spec suite in master branch.
 2. Run only the minimal set of tests required for a non-master branch.

-In the next part, which will be a bonus post.
+In the next part [Part-4]({{ site.baseurl }}{% link _posts/2021-10-23-trigger-circle-ci-using-github-actions.md %}), which will be a bonus post.
 I will discuss why and how we should/can run the entire test suite once a PR is ready for code review.

 Stay tuned! :heart: